 If you’ve been in the sport for even a little bit, you’ll recognize that the biggest enemy of any triathlete is time (and chafing…also chafing).
 There’s never enough time to get in those workouts, proper recovery, good nutrition, stretching, strength training, injury prevention—not to mention those other pesky little hindrances like time with your family, friends, and work.
 Because of this, triathletes are always looking for the best way to optimize the time they spend training.
 For cycling, using a power meter is one of the best ways to get better by eliminating most of the guesswork behind effort.
+And as we learned in this piece about Ironman World Championship St. George third-place finisher, Braden Currie, it’s all about watts if you want to stand on the podium.

 What Is Power?